 Choose a Low-Cost Fulfilment Solution

 Another challenging aspect of setting up your e-commerce store will be your fulfillment arrangements.
-Storage, packaging, and postage can quickly add up (especially for the uninitiated); be careful with cash flow as you start out as you don’t want to ruin your margins dealing with order fulfillment and suppliers.
+Storage, packaging, and postage can quickly add up (especially for the uninitiated); be careful with cash flow as you start as you don’t want to ruin your margins dealing with order fulfillment and suppliers.

 - Sell digital items, like webinars, tutorials or ebooks, to keep production costs to a minimum.
 This is a great route to market for bloggers, writers, and successful entrepreneurs.

-- Print-on-demand is another great way to minimize storage and fulfillment costs, but again, make sure you work with a trusted supplier who won’t mess you, or your customers, around.
+- Print-on-demand is another great way to minimize storage and fulfillment costs.
+But again, make sure you work with a trusted supplier who won’t mess you, or your customers, around.

 Stick to a solid business plan and learn things for yourself to help you save even more money — be committed to your cause.
-Hard work is what separates out successful entrepreneurs from the rest.
+Hard work is what separates successful entrepreneurs from the rest.
 What steps will you take to keep your start-up costs to a minimum?